mulesoft-catalyst/flex-gw-aks-install-script/README.md

     --refreshFlexImage        When specified, the script will try to pull the latest image from Docker hub (this requires a predefined Azure Container Registry)
     --aksClusterName          Name of the existing AKS cluster where Flex will be installed.
 Use it only when --refreshFlexImage is set
     --aksClusterRgName        Name of the existing Resource Group where the AKS cluster was created.
-Use it only when --refreshFlexImage is set echo "--acrName                 Name of the existing Azure Container Registry (ACR).
-Use it only when --refreshFlexImage is set"
+Use it only when --refreshFlexImage is set
-    --printRegistrationFile   When specified, the container logs will print the registration.yaml file content.
+    --acrName                 Name of the existing Azure Container Registry (ACR).
+Use it only when --refreshFlexImage is set --printRegistrationFile   When specified, the container logs will print the registration.yaml file content.
 This is useful to register additional replicas without having to share persistent volumes between containers

 # Contribution